Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

 The dashboard is built on an ad performance dataset with:

-- Campaign information: campaign name, page, day, delivery status
+- **Campaign information**: campaign name, page, day, delivery status
-- Audience attributes: age (binned), gender, city
+- **Audience attributes**: age (binned), gender, city
-- Performance metrics: impressions, reach, link clicks, results (conversions)
+- **Performance metrics**: impressions, reach, link clicks, results (conversions)
-- Cost metrics: amount spent (INR), CTR, CPC, CPM
+- **Cost metrics**: amount spent (INR), CTR, CPC, CPM

 Each row represents performance for a campaign/ad set and audience slice over a given period.

-> Note: The raw dataset is not included in this repository to respect data privacy and ownership.
+> If you fork or reuse this project, ensure the dataset is handled responsibly and anonymized where required.

 ---